-Revenue for FY 2018-19 have grown at a rate of 10.0% over last fiscal year.
-Since FY 2009-10, the sales tax revenue has steadily increased each year.
-The continued rise in revenue has allowed the Measure O programs to keep pace with increases in expenditures over the past years.
+Revenue for FY 2019-20 decreased at a rate of 5.4% over last fiscal year.
+This was the first decrease since FY 2009-10; sales tax revenue has grown annually thereafter.
+The overall rise in revenue has allowed the Measure O programs to keep pace with increases in expenditures over the years and amassed adequate fund balanced to sustain a small revenue downturn.